-453 The present study, focused on the formation of jarosite-like compounds, gives support to 454 previous geological, environmental and planetary investigations, since the presence of these 455 compounds is associated to supergene deposits and acidic rock drainages and has also been 456 verified on the surface of Mars.
-Mineralogical and geochemical results reveal that transformation 457 processes between ferric-hydroxysulfates during experimentally-induced reactions take place in 458 highly ferric and sulfate concentrated aqueous solutions at temperatures between 20 and 70°C. 459 which reproduce the extremely acidic conditions that occur in scenarios analogous to those of 460 acid mine drainages and epithermal ore deposits.
-Moreover, detailed spectroscopic studies (FTIR 461 and XPS) suggest that both the surface and the crystal structure of jarosite-like minerals preserve 462 geochemical evidence of the aqueous solutions where they were formed.
-The formation of ferric-463 bearing minerals during early weathering processes and hydrothermal mineral genesis plays a 464 key role in the geochemical processes occurring in supergene exploitable deposits and hence, the 465 presence of these minerals is of major interest for prospection and mining.
-The transformation of 466 schwertmannite into natrojarosite under conditions close to those achieved in acidic mine
+The present study focused on the formation of jarosite-like compounds that give support to previous geological, environmental, and planetary investigations because the presence of these compounds is associated with supergene deposits and acidic rock drainages and has also been verified on the surface of Mars.
+Mineralogical and geochemical results reveal that transformation processes between ferric-hydroxysulfates during experimentally induced reactions take place in highly ferric and sulfate concentrated aqueous solutions at temperatures between 20 and 70 °C, which reproduce the extremely acidic conditions that occur in scenarios analogous to those of acid mine drainages and epithermal ore deposits.
+Moreover, detailed spectroscopic studies (FTIR and XPS) suggest that both the surface and the crystal structure of jarosite-like minerals preserve geochemical evidence of the aqueous solutions where they were formed.
+The formation of ferric-bearing minerals during early weathering processes and hydrothermal mineral genesis plays a key role in the geochemical processes occurring in supergene exploitable deposits and hence, the presence of these minerals is of major interest for prospection and mining.
+The transformation of schwertmannite into natrojarosite under conditions close to those achieved in acidic mine drainages over a timescale of hours has significant environmental effects on the mobility of metals in soils and aquatic systems.
+The present results allow us to discard transformation mechanisms other than dissolution-precipitation, and the kinetic study indicates that the transformation of schwertmannite into natrojarosite at ambient temperature occurs over a timescale of hours.
+Our results reveal that schwertmannite cannot be considered an efficient phase for the immobilization of contaminating metals in the long term, whereas natrojarosite remaining stable under conditions of high acidity for long reaction times, can be considered more reliable to retain foreign ions such as heavy metals or rare earths.